pgxn/rfcs/text/0003-meta-spec-v2.md

 Distribution metadata describe important properties of source code [archive files][archive file] distributed on the PostgreSQL Extension Network, or [PGXN].
-Tools that build PGXN source distribution archives must create a metadata file in accordance with this specification and include it in the distribution archive for use by automated tools that index, examine, package, or install PGXN source distributions.
+Tools that create PGXN source distribution archives must write a metadata file in accordance with this specification and include it in the distribution archive for use by automated tools that index, examine, package, or install PGXN source distributions.